antrea-io/antrea/docs/windows.md

 > Note: The interface will be deleted automatically by Windows after Windows
 > Node reboots.
 So the script needs to be executed after rebooting the Node.

+#### Kubeadm setup and joining to the Linux cluster

-5. Run kubeadm to join the Node
+Finally, you can now run kubeadm to join the Node

 On Windows Node, run the `kubeadm join` command to join the cluster.
 The token is provided by the master Node.